Pierre Laclède: Personal life

 When first arriving in New Orleans, Laclède is described as handsome.
 He was said to be olive-skinned with dark eyes, tall and slender.
 He moved like a fencer with extreme grace and ease and retained an air of command at all time.
-Before leaving for New Orleans, it is said that Laclède won a swordsmanship duel.
-However, the prize is unknown.
+He was said to have won a swordsmanship duel in France before departure but the prize is unknown.

-Upon arriving to New Orleans, Laclède met and fell in love with Madame Marie-Therese Bourgeois Chouteau.
-It is documented that they had a liaison for many years following, resulting in the birth of four children: Jean Pierre (1758), Marie Pélagie (1760), Marie Louise (1762), and Victoire (1764) Chouteau.
-Madame Chouteau at the time was married to another man, René Auguste Chouteau.
-Ten years her senior, Rene owned an inn and tavern at the time of their marriage.
-To the outsider, it was a good marriage, as Madame Chouteau had little to no dowry and little to recommend her.
-However, Rene turned out to be an abusive husband, and not long after the birth of their first son, Auguste Chouteau, left her alone in New Orleans and returned to France without her.
+In New Orleans, Laclède met and fell in love with Madame Marie-Therese Bourgeois Chouteau.
+It is documented that they had a liaison for many years following, four children together: Jean Pierre (1758), Marie Pélagie (1760), Marie Louise (1762), and Victoire (1764) Chouteau.
+Madame Chouteau at the time was married to René Auguste Chouteau.
+Ten years her senior, Rene had owned an inn and tavern at the time of their marriage.
+Her mother and stepfather arranged the marriage and considered it good, as they could not give the 15-year-old girl a dowry.
+But Rene was reportedly an abusive husband.
+In addition, not long after the birth of their first son, Rene Auguste Chouteau, Jr., called Auguste, left her and their son in New Orleans and returned to France without them.

-Though it is documented that they had a strong relationship, Laclède's and Madame Chouteau's relationship was coated with difficulties.
-As divorce was not allowed during that time by the church or the state, Madame Chouteau remained married to Rene for the majority of hers and Laclède's relationship.
-This prompted lots of whispers and gossip, let alone the possible strain of Rene returning from France any day.
-Historians believe that this in addition was a contributing factor to Laclède's decision to travel upstream to a new trading post.
+As divorce was not allowed during that time by the Catholic Church or the state, Madame Chouteau was legally married to Rene during most of her relationship with Laclède.
+They were subject to gossip and the risk of Rene's returning and claiming rights with her.

-Upon the founding of St. Louis, Laclède wrote to Madame Chouteau, telling her to come to the colony.
-Later that year, after she gave birth to her fifth child and Laclède's fourth, she traveled with all of their children to meet Laclède.
-There, Laclède built a house for them and bequeathed it to them in his will.
-Madame Chouteau in addition was well loved in the colony; she was kind but sensible, understanding but stubborn.
+Soon after founding the post of St. Louis in 1764, Laclède wrote to Madame Chouteau, telling her to come to the colony.
+Later that year, after she gave birth to her fifth child and Laclède's fourth, she traveled upriver with all their children.
+Laclède was said to have built a house for them and bequeathed it to them in his will.
+Madame Chouteau was well loved in the colony; she was kind but sensible, understanding but stubborn.
 Within a few years, people started referring to her as the "Queen" of St. Louis.

 A few years after arriving to St. Louis, René, Madame Chouteau's husband, returned to New Orleans, and required that his wife return to him.
 By law, he was allowed to do this.
 Various governmental officials tried to slow down the process of Madame Chouteau returning to her husband, sending letters that ended requiring more letters.
-However, before any real action could be taken, René Chouteau died in a drunken stupor one night, thus ending any potential threat from him.
+Before further action, René Chouteau died in a drunken stupor one night, thus ending his threat.